christensenjairus/Incrypto/README.md

       * To compile, run `electron-forge make` and the .DEB and .RPM files will be in the `out/make/` directory.
    * **To make an AppImage or Snap**: *You can edit the encryption file from these*.
       * To compile, run `sudo electron-builder` while in the Incrypto directory.
-It will leave the appimage and snap in the 'dist/' directory.
+It will leave the appimage and snap in the 'dist/' directory. (you may need to run this command twice on the first go)
       * To install the *snap*, you'll need to run `sudo snap install dist/Incrypto_1.0.0_amd64.snap --dangerous`.
       * To use the *AppImage*, store it somewhere where you won't delete it and simply run it.
 You'll need to run or click on this file every time to run it.